• Play the sound file

-02 — Romney speaks French.
+02 — Mitt speaks French.
 Yeah, this was the week Newt Gingrich put out an ad accusing Mitt Romney of speaking French — just like that other guy from Massachusetts, John Kerry!

 All right, I'll admit I'm not Newt's greatest fan.
 In the rankings of Newt fandom I am in fact around number 135 million.
 And yes, I've been chortling and crowing at every sign that the Gingrich blimp was losing altitude.
 Still, even I don't think this wife stuff has much to do with politics.